AnicetNgrt/jiro-nn/examples/housing/cr.typ

 #figure(
     image("../visuals/final_best/final_best_latlong.png", width: 80%),
     caption: [Latitude and longitude together.
-We can better see the most expensive neighbors. in the North-West region.]
+We can better see the most expensive neighbors in the North-West region.]
 )

 #align(left)[